Extraskeletal Osteosarcoma Misdiagnosed as Chondroma: A Case Report

 Abstract

-Extraskeletal osteosarcoma is a malignant chondro-osseous neoplasia that is not associated with the skeletal system.
+Extraskeletal osteosarcoma is a rare malignant chondro-osseous neoplasm that arises outside the skeletal system.
 It accounts for less than 1% of all soft tissue sarcomas.
-We report a case of a 60-year-old male with an isolated primary subcutaneous tumor in the dorsal aspect of his left foot.
-The lesion was initially considered an extraskeletal chondroma radiologically.
-After imaging; surgical excision and pathological analysis the diagnosis of extraskeletal osteosarcoma was made.
-This report includes the clinical and pathological findings of extraskeletal osteosarcoma in this case.
+We report a case of a 60-year-old male who presented with an isolated, primary subcutaneous tumor on the dorsal aspect of his left foot.
+Radiological imaging initially suggested an extraskeletal chondroma.
+However, following surgical excision and pathological analysis, the diagnosis of extraskeletal osteosarcoma was confirmed.
+This report describes the clinical and pathological findings of extraskeletal osteosarcoma in this case.

 Introduction